cujojs/wire/docs/jquery.md

 		},
 		on: {
 			// when page index changes, tell mediator.
-			// this could also be done with the pageIndexchanged option, but is
+			// this could also be done with the wijpager's pageIndexChanged option, but
-			// more compact when using the "on" facet.
+			// is more compact when using the "on" facet.
 			wijpagerpageindexchanged: 'mediator.pageChanged'
 		}
 	},